Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

-On Friday, Andrew McCutchen (hitting .189 in his past 10 games) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
-First pitch is at 8:15 PM ET.
+On Saturday, Andrew McCutchen (.289 on-base percentage in past 10 games, 78 points below season-long percentage) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
+First pitch is at 7:15 PM ET.

 Andrew McCutchen Game Info & Props vs. the Cardinals